 The Solemnity of the Most Sacred Heart of Jesus falls on the 19th day after Pentecost (a Friday), and the Feast of the Immaculate Heart of the Blessed Virgin Mary follows on the next day.
 If you’ve heard of devotions to the Sacred Heart of Jesus and the Immaculate Heart of Mary but aren’t quite sure what they’re all about, in the post you’ll find a brief introduction and a few ideas for what your family might do.

 Pentecost is one of the most important holy days of the Church calendar.
 Here are nine ideas for praying, celebrating, and learning about Pentecost with your kids.

 On Pentecost Sunday, we remember how the Holy Spirit descended on the apostles and disciples.
-This year Pentecost Sunday falls on June 9.
-This post offers some family-friendly ways to learn about and listen to the call of the Holy Spirit.
+Here are some family-friendly ways to learn about and listen to the call of the Holy Spirit.